It is the heart that gives,

 •Respects you, your beliefs, and your life choices •Is professional and competent •Is open to new ideas •Handles last minute surprises with grace and ease •Is warm and genuine •Enjoys working with you •Has experience over many different situations •Has resources to guide you •Knows that the ceremony is about you, not about them •Is a calming presence in the planning and at the wedding •Listens deeply to your unique concerns •Responds promptly with needed communication •Is computer savvy •Works well with other wedding professionals •Guides your rehearsal with clarity and ease, and •Says only words that you have agreed are appropriate for your ceremony.

-A professional minister will require a contract, which ensures you can count on them for their services.
-They won't bow out at the last minute over creative or theological differences and leave you stranded.
-They'll have contingency plans to handle crises that arise.
+A professional minister or officiant will require a contract, which ensures you can count on them.
+They won't bow out at the last minute and leave you stranded.
 They'll be a calming presence.
 They'll be full of ideas and excited about working with you.

 And they will charge a fair fee for their services which respects their commitment to your wedding and the skills and experience they bring.
 This is no time to shop for a bargain.
 Your ceremony is the heart and soul of your wedding.